GnomeClientDevs/GnomeClient/about.md

 # About
 ## Creation
-GnomeClient was created on sunday 5/7/2020
+GnomeClient was created on 5/7/2020

 ## Development